As We Pray Requests 2016

 - The financial means needed for students to continue at Taylor.

-- Relationships between roommates, wing mates, friends, and people of the opposite sex.
+- Relationships between roommates, wing mates, friends, and people of the opposite gender.

 - Internship opportunities for undergraduates and career opportunities for graduating seniors.